A pragmatic classification framework for AI incident monitoring: Introduction

-Existing mandatory incident reporting frameworks for AI remain narrow in scope and fragmented across jurisdictions.
-The EU AI Act (Articles 73 and 55) requires providers and deployers of high-risk AI systems, and providers (but not deployers) of systemic-risk general purpose AI models, to report serious incidents to national authorities and the EU AI Office respectively.
-However, reports flow into different parts of the EU system with no mandate to consolidate or publicly share them, and the definition of ``serious incident'' excludes many harms that any common-sense reading would consider serious.
-California's SB-53 and New York's RAISE Act (from 2027) are narrower still, applying only to a handful of frontier AI developers, and capturing only catastrophic-scale harms, security breaches, and loss-of-control events, with no public disclosure requirement.
-No other jurisdiction currently mandates AI-specific incident reporting or encourages voluntary reporting, leaving the vast majority of global AI deployments outside any reporting framework.
+The existing mandatory incident reporting obligations for AI remain narrow in scope and fragmented across jurisdictions.
+The EU AI Act (Articles 73 and 55) \cite{euaiact2024} requires providers and deployers of ``high-risk'' AI systems, and providers (but not deployers) of ``systemic-risk'' general-purpose AI models, to report serious incidents to national authorities and the EU AI Office, respectively.
+These reports trigger individual investigations, but reach different parts of the EU system with no mandate to consolidate or publicly share them, and the definition of a ``serious incident'' excludes many harms that any common-sense reading would consider serious.
+California's Transparency in Frontier Artificial Intelligence Act, TFAIA (SB-53) \cite{tfaia2025} and, from 2027, New York's Responsible AI Safety and Education (RAISE) Act \cite{raiseact2025}, are narrower still, applying only to a handful of frontier AI developers and capturing only catastrophic-scale harms, security breaches, and loss-of-control events, with no public disclosure requirement.
+As of May 2026, no other jurisdiction mandates AI-specific incident reporting or encourages voluntary reporting, leaving the vast majority of global AI deployments outside any incident reporting framework.

-Despite the OECD developing standardised incident definitions \cite{oecd2024definitions, wei2025designing}, there is currently no agreement on how AI incident data should be analysed or compared across time, and no validated methodologies for post-deployment AI monitoring \cite{rao2026challenges, whittlestone2021and}.
-This presents an opportunity to establish shared approaches before national regimes fragment and solidify.
-Despite their limitations, news-sourced public databases are likely to remain the primary records of AI harm for the foreseeable future.
-Methods to extract reliable signal from them are urgently needed \cite{paeth2025risk}---both for immediate governance application and to lay the foundations for, and encourage the adoption of, AI incident monitoring more broadly.
+Separately, the EU AI Act (Article 72) and the accompanying General-Purpose AI Code of Practice (Measure 3.5) \cite{euaiactcop2025} impose various post-market monitoring obligations on providers of high-risk AI systems and systemic-risk general-purpose AI models respectively.
+Both require the collection and analysis of relevant data through a range of internal and external methods, but neither instrument specifies an analytical methodology for doing so.
+As such, and despite the OECD developing standardized incident definitions \cite{oecd2024definitions, wei2025designing}, there is currently no agreement on how AI incident data should be analyzed or compared over time, and no validated methodologies for post-deployment AI monitoring \cite{rao2026challenges, whittlestone2021and}.
+This presents an opportunity to establish common approaches before national regimes fragment and solidify.